2bndy5/sudoku-rs/crates/generator/README.md

 - "naked singles": When only 1 candidate for a cell remains, set the cell to that candidate.
-- "hidden singles": When only 1 cell in a region can be a certain candidate (hidden among other candidates for that cell), set the cell to that candidate.
+- "hidden singles": When only 1 cell in a region, row, or column can be a certain candidate (hidden among other candidates for that cell), set the cell to that candidate.
-- "locked candidate 1": When a candidate is deduced to be in a single row or column of a region, then that candidate is removed from all other unsolved cells in the same row or column of other regions.
+- "pointed pair/triple/set": When a candidate is deduced to be in a single row or column of a region, then that candidate is removed from all other unsolved cells in the same row or column of other regions.
+- "hidden pair/triple/set": When a row or column has finite number of cells that share the same candidates, then eliminate the candidates that are not shared among the cells with shared candidates.

-The `Board::set_cell()` method keeps cells updated similar to how a human would keep notes on empty cells.
-This means that the following strategies are implicitly employed:
+- The `Board::set_cell()` method keeps cells updated similar to how a human would keep notes on empty cells.
+This ensures that the candidates for each unfilled cell are compliant with sudoku logic (before applying the strategies listed above).

-- "naked/hidden pair/triple/etc": When a cell's candidates can only be a certain set of values that are not already occupying filled cells in the same row, column or region.

 For a better explanation (with visual examples) of various strategies, please review the excellent [sudoku.coach] website.
 Note, that website